-Instructors: Filippou, Chopra, Pestana CIV ENG W224C Earthquake Geotechnical Engineering 3 Units Earthquake surface fault rupture, earthquake ground motions; influence of soil conditions on seismic site response; seismic site response analysis; evaluation and modeling of dynamic soil properties; seismic performance of foundations and soil structure interaction; evaluation and mitigation of soil liquefaction and its consequences; seismic slope stability and displacement analysis; seismic safety of dams, levees, embankments; seismic design of earth retaining structures.
-Objectives & Outcomes Course Objectives: The goal of this course is to familiarize students with the field of earthquake geotechnical engineering.
+Instructors: Filippou, Chopra, Pestana Linear Analysis of Structural and Geotechnical Systems: Read Less [-] CIV ENG W224C Earthquake Geotechnical Engineering 3 Units Terms offered: Prior to 2007 Earthquake surface fault rupture, earthquake ground motions; influence of soil conditions on seismic site response; seismic site response analysis; evaluation and modeling of dynamic soil properties; seismic performance of foundations and soil structure interaction; evaluation and mitigation of soil liquefaction and its consequences; seismic slope stability and displacement analysis; seismic safety of dams, levees, embankments; seismic design of earth retaining structures.
+Earthquake Geotechnical Engineering: Read More [+] Objectives Outcomes Course Objectives: The goal of this course is to familiarize students with the field of earthquake geotechnical engineering.
 Lectures focus on describing earthquake hazards and developing methods used for seismic analysis and design in geotechnical engineering.
 Assigned problems and projects reinforce essential concepts and provide realistic applications of prevalent analytical procedures.
 Readings provide necessary background information and are an essential component of the course.
 Rules & Requirements Prerequisites: Civil and Environmental Engineering W224A or equivalent Hours & Format Fall and/or spring: 15 weeks - 3 hours of web-based lecture per week Online: This is an online course.